andrewrosemberg/PortfolioOpt.jl/README.md

 As an extra, some testing utilities are available through the submodule called `TestUtils`.
 Mainly:
  - `get_test_data` that returns a TimeArray of Prices for 6 assets.
- - `backtest_po` that provides a basic backtest using provided strategy and returns data.
+ - `backtest_market` that provides a basic backtest using provided strategy and returns data.

 But also:
  - `readjust_volumes`